Healthdirect Free Australian health advice you can count on.

 What should I expect during an appointment with a haematologist?

-Your haematologist will begin with a discussion about your symptoms (if you have any) and your medical history.
+Your haematologist will ask about your symptoms and medical history.
 They may also ask you about any illnesses in your family.
 They will ask for details about any medicines you take and any allergies you have.

-Your haematologist may be able to recommend treatment, or may ask you for a follow up visit to discuss test results, and to plan for future treatment or management.
+Your haematologist may be able to recommend treatment at your first visit.
+Or they may ask you for a follow-up visit to discuss test results and plan future treatment.

 What questions should I ask a haematologist?